Oak titmouse: Reproduction and nesting

 The oak titmouse builds its nest in a woodpecker hole, a natural cavity, or a nest box, using grass, moss, mud, hair, feathers, and fur.
 Their role in nesting differs slightly:, the female builds the nest over 4 to 10 days, and males often accompany her, and bring her food during the nesting process.
 They breed from March into July, with peak activity in April and May, laying 3–9 eggs, usually 6–8.
 The female is the primary incubator, with incubation taking 14–16 days.
 Young are altricial and are tended by both parents in nest for 16–21 days.
 Parents continue to tend to young for another three to four weeks after they leave the nest.

 Researchers in central California had found that oak titmice sometimes compete for nesting holes with other birds.
 For example, western bluebird and house wrens.
-Sometimes their nests even get taken over by European starlings (an invasive specie).
+Sometimes their nests even get taken over by European starlings (an invasive species).
 And because of these nesting competitions, oak titmice usually form pairs early and often stay together for life, defending the same territory throughout the year.

 Nevertheless, according to Stanford University and USGS’s research, the Oak Titmouse’s breeding time has been recently shown delayed around 20 days per decade due to the rising temperatures.
 Therefore, such alternation led to its reduced resiliency in reacting to such a series of climate change.